albertomisail/enph253robot/docs/README.md

 This project allowed us to go through the entire development engineering development phase, from brainstorming, to designing, to fabricating and testing.
 We learned a lot about iteration

+TODO Add section on how we could have improved our mechanical design